Atlanta Spinal Cord Injury Lawyer

 - Paralysis: partial or total loss of muscle function.

 - Parasthesias: abnormal sensations such as burning or tingling.

 - Paraparesis: slight paralysis affecting the hips, legs, and feet.

 - Paraplegia: complete paralysis of the hips, legs, and feet, which can also affect the lower trunk of the body.
 The arms and upper body are not affected.

 - Quadriparesis: slight or partial paralysis of all four limbs (both arms and both legs).

 - Quadriplegia or Tetraplegia: complete paralysis of all four limbs.

 The physical effects of a spinal cord injury can take a devastating toll on the patient's mental and emotional health.
-A severe spinal cord injury can cause permanent paralysis and the loss of the ability to control many bodily functions.
+A severe injury can cause permanent paralysis and the loss of the ability to control many bodily functions.
 In moments, a once-active person becomes immobilized, unable to participate in many or all of the activities he or she once enjoyed.

 Not surprisingly, this life-altering injury often causes mental and emotional turmoil.
 The injured person may experience shock, depression, anxiety, and anger – sometimes all at once.
 Physical pain and parasthesias can increase the sense of psychological suffering.

 Like the physical effects of a spinal cord injury, the psychological effects can cause severe impairments.
 Treatment such as therapy or medications may be required to help a patient regain mental or emotional health, and compensation for pain and suffering may be necessary.